UniMath/agda-unimath/src/synthetic-homotopy-theory/multivariable-loop-spaces.lagda.md

 [standard loops](synthetic-homotopy-theory.loop-spaces.md) as the binary loops, `A` as the `∅`-ary loops, and there is a unique unary loop.

+The type of `I`-ary loops have an associative coherent H-space structure with right inverses.

 ## Table of files directly related to loop spaces

 {{#include tables/loop-spaces-concepts.md}}